 She also carries a little Kartikay on her lap seated on a lotus.

-Offering: Bananas is the favorite fruit of Goddess Skandmata.
+Offering: Bananas are the favorite fruit of Goddess Skandmata.

 - Goddess Katyayani

 The sixth day of Navratri is dedicated to Goddess Katyayani, who is a form of Shakti.
 She is the daughter of Sage Katyayan and rides on a lion.

 She is considered one of the most violent forms of Goddess Parvati.
 Hence, also known as the warrior goddess.
 She has four arms and carries a sword.